stephenverderame/cpp_book/src/basic_containers/vector.md

 Also implemented with balanced binary search trees.
 Stores unique elements.

 The default implementation of `std::map` and `std::set` use `std::less<T>` to compare the elements.
-Therefore keys must be comparable by `operator<` or specialize `std::less<T>`.
+Therefore, keys must be comparable by `operator<` or specialize `std::less<T>`.
 You can also specify a different comparison functor type that overloads `operator()` as the second template parameter.
 We'll discuss this more later.

 For both `std::map` and `std::set`, finding an element uses `operator==` to compare for equality.